-- Ensuring that the IDP and budgets are linked, and that the IDP takes account of budgetary resources, and contain proper capital and maintenance plans. - Improving the in year implementation of the budget; and - Improving the auditing and performance reporting after the financial year has ended.
+- Deepening and improving the budget preparation process, by involving the political leadership and community. - Ensuring that the IDP and budgets are linked, and that the IDP takes account of budgetary resources, and contain proper capital and maintenance plans. - Improving the in year implementation of the budget; and - Improving the auditing and performance reporting after the financial year has ended.